-- FY25 Dividend of \$25m, paid in two equal instalments in June 2024 and December 2024 - FY26 Dividend of \$30m, paid in two equal instalments in June 2025 and December 2025 - FY27 Dividend of \$35m, paid in two equal instalments in June 2026 and December 2026.
+- FY26 Dividend of \$30m, paid in two equal instalments in June 2025 and December 2025 - FY27 Dividend of \$35m, paid in two equal instalments in June 2026 and December 2026 - FY28 Dividend of \$40m, paid in two equal instalments in June 2027 and December 2027.

-Our dividend profile is based on our current regulatory Default Price-quality Path (DPP) which finishes in FY25.
-Our SOI dividend forecasts are based on sustainable dividend growth but are subject to changes in our DPP from FY26 onwards.
+Our dividend profile is based on our regulatory Default Price Path (DPP) for FY26 and FY27, and a projected Customised Price Path (CPP) for FY28.
+Our SOI dividend forecasts are based on sustainable dividend growth but are subject to a Customised Price Path outcome and business outcomes.
 We will advise shareholders on a "no surprises" basis in the event of any substantial investment (either because of the quantum or the nature of the investment), or material changes in regulatory settings which requires a significant increase in corporate debt, and/or has a subsequent material impact on dividends.